How should I take care of my Opinel knife?

 95% of the wood used comes from France.
 For further information see "The woods"

 The blade unfolds easily thanks to its groove.
 However, those practiced in the art can tap the heel of the handle hard on the table once and the blade will come out of the slit slightly.
+Note: Please make sure the the safety ring is not in the lock position before you attempt to open it.

 The blade & handle of the slim models are very different from the "Classic" Opinel models.
 The handle is tapered to a point for a comfortable fit.
 The blade is flexible like a "fillet" knife, this knife is not recommended for heavy duty usage.
 If you like the shape of the handle but need a stiff blade you will like the No 8 Garden knife.